AidanBrent/AidanBrent/README.md

 While my career at the time was in In-Person Sales, I kept working on improving my programming skills and eventually used them to assist my employer at the time by helping develop a Web Storefront during the Covid lockdown and beyond, to continue selling their products in a time of uncertainty.
 This also entailed developing software to integrate the website with their existing POS systems.
 Software which they are still using to this day.

-By doing this I came to realize that my passion truly lied with programming, and have focussed on improving my skills since.
-I've focused on Android and Kotlin as I've seen the potential that the language and platform brings, while still being consice and modern.
+By doing this I came to realize that my passion truly lied with programming, and have focused on improving my skills since.
+I've laid my focus on Android and Kotlin as I've seen the potential that the language and platform brings, while still being concise and modern.

 # My Projects